ztzthu/ztzthu.github.io/_pages/maps.md

 I have created a lot of maps, just for fun.

 ## [**The Interactive When-to-go-Where Map**](#)
-The Interactive When-to-go-Where Map leverages [CTU TS monthly climate data](https://www.nature.com/articles/s41597-020-0453-3) to help you find the best place to travel for a given month, or find the best month to travel for a given place.
+The Interactive When-to-go-Where Map leverages [the CTU TS monthly climate data](https://www.nature.com/articles/s41597-020-0453-3) to help you find the best place to travel for a given month, or find the best month to travel for a given place.
 Personal use only, with a plan to expand into a business.

 Stack: Python, leaflet.js, D3.js, OpenLayers